novel-zlood/novel-zlood.github.io/source/_posts/rptc/rptc-135.md

 "That's why it's good.
 It triggers my competitive spirit."

-Is it because you're the first one in the world to underestimate me?

-After thinking this to himself, Lee Hyun-woo looked at him as if to say, "Go ahead and try if you can."
+Lee Hyun-woo looked at him as if to say, 'Go ahead and try if you can.'

 "Alright, I got it."